ACK-J/SSL-PG-GAN/README.md

 - Once downloaded place into the root of the SSL-PG-GAN folder

+**Please note that every image must:**

+    1. Have the same width and height
+    2. Image resolution must be a power-of-two
+    3. Image must be either grayscale or RGB

+Example Image Size: 512 X 512 X 3

 To create the cat/dogs dataset run the following command `python3 dataset_tool.py <Labeled dir> <Unlabeled dir> 2> /dev/null`
 - Make sure to use full paths for both Labeled and Unlabeled datasets.